 The central part of the concept is the gimbal manager.
-On the one hand, essentially all communication related to the control of the gimbal is going through – and has to go through – the gimbal manager (with few exceptions).
-This enables the gimbal manager to control all the communication with the gimbal, and thus prevent and resolve conflicts in cases where several parties want to control the gimbal.
-This, on the other hand, is the gimbal manager’s main job and responsibility, to manage several parties and to deconflict in case of conflicting requests.
+On the one hand, all communication related to the control of the gimbal is going through – and has to go through (!) – the gimbal manager.
+This enables the gimbal manager to oversee the communication with the gimbal, and prevent and resolve conflicts in cases where several clients want to control the gimbal.
+This is actually the gimbal manager’s main job and responsibility, to manage several clients and to deconflict in case of conflicting requests.
 On the other hand, it provides also a higher-level abstraction.

-Only the gimbal manager is allowed to control the gimbal by sending GIMBAL_DEVICE_XXX messages, while all other parties must use GIMBAL_MANAGER_XXX messages.
+- Only the gimbal manager is allowed to control the gimbal device by sending GIMBAL_DEVICE_CONTROL messages, while all clients must use GIMBAL_MANAGER_CONTROL_XXX messages.

-Each gimbal is associated to one gimbal manager, and – in order to not have to rely on the goodwill of the other parties to follow the rules but to enforce them – we require:
+Each gimbal device is associated to one gimbal manager, and – in order to not have to rely on the goodwill of the clients but to enforce the rules – we also require:

-A gimbal must listen only to the GIMBAL_DEVICE_XXX messages from its gimbal manager, but not to those from other gimbal managers, and it especially must not listen to any GIMBAL_MANAGER_XXX messages.
+- A gimbal device must only listen to the GIMBAL_DEVICE_CONTROL messages from its gimbal manager, but not to those from other gimbal managers, and it especially must not listen to any of the GIMBAL_MANAGER_CONTROL_XXX messages.

 Makes sense, right :).

-The gimbal manager also provides a higher-level API or abstraction to the clients.
+- The gimbal manager provides a higher-level API or abstraction to the clients.

-From the perspective of the user or integrator, this is probably the most relevant aspect of the concept.
-But it shall not be the topic of this article.
+From the perspective of the integrator, this is probably the most welcome aspect of the concept.

 A primary challenge for any concept is to manage the various possible states in which the gimbal device, the gimbal manager, and the clients can be.
-On the protocol level this is achieved by a set of flags, and a set of messages which are regularly reporting the flags.
+On the protocol level this is achieved by a set of flags and fields, and a set of messages which are regularly reporting them.
 On the code level it is the job of the gimbal manager to sort things out.
-The flags can be broadly distinguished into capability flags and status flags.
+The flags & fields can be broadly distinguished into capability flags and status flags & fields.
 The capability flags describe the static properties and features of the gimbal device and the gimbal manager, which cannot change during run-time.
-The status flags collect all those flags which are dynamic, i.e., can change during run-time (dynamic doesn’t mean here that they actually change, only that they could change; similarly, static doesn’t mean that they do not change, it means that they cannot change).
-The handling is as such:
+The status flags & fields collect all those data which are dynamic, i.e., can change during run-time (here, dynamic does not mean that the data do actually change, only that they could change; similarly, static does not mean that they do not change, it means that they cannot change).
+The handling is such:

-The clients can request changes in the flags, the gimbal manager will evaluate them and make a decision, and (regularly) broadcast its flags.
+- The clients can request changes in the flags and fields, the gimbal manager evaluates them and makes a decision, and (regularly) broadcasts the result.
 That way the clients can determine if their request was accepted or not.

-It is with the flags where the new gimbal protocol becomes a bit more difficult than the old.
-In fact, it took me some significant effort to work out an initialization protocol which is relatively simple to implement, yet safe and flexible.
-But before I go into this, I first want to discuss in the next chapter the relation to the physical communication links.
+It is with the flags & fields where the new gimbal protocol becomes a bit more complicated than the old.
+But before I go into this, I first want to discuss in the next chapter the relation to the physical devices and communication links.

 Two Clients, one Gimbal

-The simplest system to consider consists of three MAVLink components, a GCS, an autopilot, and a gimbal of course (two clients and one gimbal).
-In terms of the above concept, this actually gives rise to two configurations: The gimbal device is clearly located on the gimbal, however the gimbal manager can be located on the autopilot but also on the gimbal (technically, the gimbal manager could also be located on the GCS, but let’s not consider this, it’s not a realistic option).
-What this means is that the piece of code which is doing the gimbal manager function is either part of the autopilot code or part of the gimbal code):
+The simplest case consists of three MAVLink components, a GCS, an autopilot, and a gimbal of course (two clients and one gimbal).
+In terms of the above concept, this gives rise to two configurations: The gimbal device is clearly the gimbal, however the gimbal manager can be located on the autopilot or on the gimbal (technically, the gimbal manager could also be located on the GCS, but let’s not consider this, it’s not a realistic option).
+What this means is that the piece of code which is doing the gimbal manager function is either part of the autopilot code or part of the gimbal code:

-From the perspective of the clients, i.e. the GCS and the autopilot, both arrangements are equally good, since they both would communicate only with the gimbal manager.
+From the perspective of the clients both arrangements are equally fine, since either way they would communicate with the gimbal manager.

-In the arrangement with the gimbal manager on the gimbal, GIMBAL_DEVICE_XXX messages would never be physically exchanged, and the gimbal would expose only the GIMBAL_MANAGER_XXX message API to the clients.
-The gimbal however is then responsible to e.g. deconflict if conflicting request are coming from the GCS and the autopilot, i.e., it has to do exactly what the gimbal manager’s job is to do.
+When the gimbal manager is located on the gimbal, GIMBAL_DEVICE_CONTROL messages are never physically send, and the gimbal exposes the GIMBAL_MANAGER_XXX API to the clients.
+The gimbal is then also responsible for deconflicting conflicting requests coming from the GCS or autopilot, i.e., it has to do exactly what the gimbal manager has to do.

-It is added in passing, that a gimbal device does not always have to be present.
-Such a situation can occur if the gimbal is in fact „dump“ and does not support the new MAVLink protocol.
-This could be either a gimbal which only speaks the old MAVLink gimbal protocol, or a gimbal which is controlled by other means such as PWM signals.
-In these cases, the gimbal manager would also do the traditional communication with the gimbal in order to mimic a protocol-v2 gimbal to the clients.
-This could also be done by the gimbal device, if that better suits one’s needs.
-The take-home message is that also „dump“ gimbals can well be handled in the concept.
+It is added in passing that a gimbal device is not always existing.
+This occurs with „dumb“ gimbals, i.e., gimbals which do not support the new MAVLink protocol.
+This could be a gimbal which only speaks the old MAVLink gimbal protocol or a gimbal which is controlled by other means such as PWM signals.
+Then the gimbal manager would also do the traditional communication with the gimbal in order to mimic a protocol-v2 gimbal to the clients.
+A dumb gimbal could also be handled by creating a fake gimbal device, if that better suits one’s needs.
+The take-home message is that also „dumb“ gimbals can well be handled in the concept.

 Three Clients, one Gimbal

-Let’s now consider a system which is made up of a GCS, an autopilot, a companion computer, and a gimbal.
+Let’s now consider a system comprising a GCS, an autopilot, a companion computer, and a gimbal.

-These four components can be connected to a MAVLink network in different ways with different topologies.
-Three typical examples are given below.
-In addition, for each topology, the gimbal manager can be located differently, on the autopilot, on the companion computer, or on the gimbal.
-This thus gives a rich set of different configurations, which are all possible within the concept without need of any special precautions (except of course that the gimbal manager must be implemented on the respective device it is located on).
+The four components can be connected to a MAVLink network in different ways with different topologies.
+Three typical examples are shown below.
+In addition, for each topology, the gimbal manager can be located on the autopilot, the companion computer, or the gimbal.
+This thus gives a rich set of configurations, which are all possible within the concept without any special precautions (except of course that the gimbal manager must be implemented on the device it is located on).

 Of course, the MAVLink components which are at the interconnection of two or more links need to have routing capabilities, i.e., forward incoming MAVLink messages to the other links according to the MAVLink routing rules.

 Locating the gimbal manager on the companion computer can often be of advantage.
-It could be realized as e.g. a Python script and would thus be most easily modified or extended as needed.
+It could e.g. be realized with a Python script, which would be most easily modified or extended as needed.

 In this topology, the GCS, companion computer and gimbal are connected to the autopilot, yielding a star-like network with the autopilot at the center.
-This is probably the most widely considered arrangement when companion computers are used.
-It has the advantage that a router only needs to be implemented on the autopilot, which is the case anyways, so that it’s relatively simple to get it going.
-The disadvantage might be that it uses relatively many links (UART ports) on the autopilot, which it may not provide.
+This is probably the most widely considered arrangement with a companion computer in the system.
+It has the advantage that a router only needs to be implemented on the autopilot, which is the case anyways, so that it is relatively simple to get it going.
+The disadvantage might be that it uses relatively many links (UART ports) on the autopilot, which it may not have.

 Here the four MAVLink components are connected to a chain, with the companion computer in between the GCS and the autopilot.
 This topology is akin to that used in the 3DR Solo, and that’s why I called it „3DR Solo like“, but the 3DR Solo certainly did not invent this topology.
 This topology suggests itself in applications where the wireless link between GCS and vehicle is using things like Wifibroadcast, DroneBridge, OpenHD, or other things of this sort where the link also functions as a companion computer.
-The disadvantage, at least for a DIY hobbyists like me, is that the companion computer (and thus potentially also the RC control) sits in between ground control and autopilot, which means that any code mistake on the companion can result in a loss of control of the vehicle.
-It is thus not my preferred arrangement for developing, testing, experimenting (= fooling around :)).
+The disadvantage, at least for DIY hobbyists like me, is that the companion computer (and thus potentially also the RC control) sits in between ground control and autopilot, which means that any code mistake on the companion can result in a loss of control of the vehicle.
+It is thus not my preferred arrangement for developing (= fooling around :)).

 Again, the gimbal manager can be located on the autopilot, companion computer, or gimbal, giving rise to these scenarios:

 This is the last example I’d like to show.
-Here, the companion computer is in between autopilot and gimbal.
-For brevity, I have not plotted the cases with the gimbal manager on the autopilot or the gimbal, you certainly got the pattern now.
+Here, the companion computer is positioned in between autopilot and gimbal.
+For brevity, I have not plotted all the cases, with the gimbal manager on the autopilot or the gimbal, and so on.
+You certainly got the pattern now.

 This picture sketches the initialization protocol I ended up with: